 At this early stage of use, the solar efficiency was only 4%.
 Far lower than the 20%+ we see today.
 However, this proved the catalyst for more solar-powered devices becoming readily available on the market.

 Additionally, solar technologies began heating water in commercial properties.

 At this point, solar cells started to become an integral aspect of the design of satellites.
 Solar still powers satellites today.

 As the technology continued to gather momentum, the widespread and possibilities of using solar across many different applications became more feasible.
 In turn. creating a whole new level of possibilities.
-Solar could now provide energy to power cars and even airplanes.
+Solar cell technology could now provide energy to power cars and even airplanes.